 The Book In Three Or More Sentences:

 You spend a decade performing tasks you secretly believe are worthless?
 You’re not alone.
 In this book, David Graeber argues that instead of reducing the working hours, so we can spend more time doing what we love, we have collectively chosen to have access to more shiny but insignificant things.
-Bullshit Jobs: A Theory includes a series of interviews of people who openly share how their jobs feel – and actually are – meaningless which leads to dissatisfaction and purposelessness.
+Bullshit Jobs: A Theory includes a series of interviews of people who openly share how their jobs feel – and actually are – meaningless, which leads to worldwide dissatisfaction and purposelessness.

 The Core Idea:

-If the work you do doesn’t feel meaningful and it’s not contributing to the greater good you’ll feel worthless.
+- If the work you do doesn’t feel meaningful and it’s not contributing to the greater good you’ll feel worthless.

-Often the valuable work that’s not sexy, but actually helpful, is left unnoticed by the public.
+- Often the valuable work that’s not sexy, but actually helpful, is left unnoticed by the public.

 Lesson #1: If Removed Position is Unnoticed by Others Then It Surely Was Bullshit